 This approach, putting theory and method to work, will entail sharing research plans, objectives, and issues with other students in the seminar so all may learn from both the potentials and problems that arise from each project, not just the end results.
 Accordingly, there will be two seminar sessions in which students make short 3-5 minute reports about the progress and issues arising during their proposal development to execution of the research.
 These sessions are marked in the syllabus.
-Two meetings at the end of November and early December will be devoted to presentation of the final project results.
+A meeting in mid-April will be devoted to presentation of the final project results.

 Each graduate seminar participant will help to lead two seminars on a topic of his/her choice; each undergraduate participant will help to lead one seminar.
 This will entail the preparation of a short (5-7 pages) paper and its presentation in class.
-The papers will be distributed to course participants via email by 7 PM on Tuesdays.
+The papers will be sent to the instructor by 7 PM Tuesday prior to the Wed seminar, and then distributed to course participants via email by the instructor.

-Each graduate student seminar participant is expected to submit three (3) critical questions to the instructor each week 24 hours in advance of the seminar, e.g. by 5 PM every Tuesday; each undergraduate will submit 2 questions.
-These questions will be compiled by the instructor and returned to all participants to use in preparation for the seminar discussion usually by Tuesday evening between 7 and 11 PM.
+Each graduate student seminar participant is expected to submit two (2) critical questions to the instructor each week, each on a different assigned reading, 24 hours in advance of the seminar, e.g. by 5 PM every Tuesday; each undergraduate will submit 1 question.
+These questions will be compiled by the instructor and returned to all participants to use in preparation for the seminar discussion.
 Discussion leaders/paper presenters for each week do not need to submit questions.

-Presentations/short papers will be 25% of the course grade.
-Participation in class discussions will be 20% of the course grade; weekly questions will count for 15%; and, a project paper will count for 40% of the grade.
+Presentations/short papers will be 30% of the course grade.
+Participation in class discussions will be 20% of the course grade; weekly questions will count for 10%; and, a project paper will count for 40% of the grade.
 The final paper will be a report on an ethnoarchaeology project that the student [or two students] conduct(s) during the semester.
 It will be distributed to all course participants two days in advance of the final presentations.
 Each presenter will have 20 minutes to summarize the paper, using a format similar to professional conferences-good practice for future professional presentations.
 Students are encouraged to think about projects that have the potential for publication.
 The editors of the journal Ethnoarchaeology are receptive to student research that meets their guidelines.
-Participants must select possible projects by September 19.
+Participants must select possible projects by January 28.
 Meetings should be scheduled with the instructor if guidance and discussion of a project are needed.